PAT RAINS & BRIAN BORNGESSER

 HISTORIC DOWNTOWN ROSWELL, GEORGIA

-Gate City's two-story space is anchored in the heart of Historic Roswell.
-At the corner of Canton and Magnolia Streets, what used to be two Roswell mechanic shops is now a 30bbl brewhouse and 3,000 sqft taproom with up to twenty house-brewed beers on draft.
-Stop in each weekend for live music, taproom exclusive beers, 6-pack tastings to-go, community-based events and an overall good time—where the history of our growing city meets the future of craft beer culture.
+The Brewery, Taproom, Backhouse, and Artillery Room at Gate City are anchored in the heart of Historic Roswell.
+At the corner of Canton and Magnolia Streets, what used to be two Roswell mechanic shops is now a 30bbl brewhouse with up to twenty house-brewed beers and cocktails on draft.
+Stop in each weekend for live music, 6-pack tastings to-go, community-based events, and an overall good time—where the history of our growing city meets the future of craft beer & craft cocktail culture.
+The Artillery Room is part of the Gate City Compound with an entrance on Canton Street, as well as a terraced entrance that connects it to the Taproom at Gate City.